 1.5.2 Approval will be given only after successful testing of the completed chain.
+Each Grade is to be individually approved.
+Approval for a higher grade does not constitute approval of a lower grade.
+If it is demonstrated to the satisfaction of TL, that the higher and lower grades are produced to the same manufacturing procedure using the same chemistry and heat treatment, consideration will be given to qualification of a lower grade by a higher.
+The parameters applied during qualification are not to be modified during production.
 The approval will normally be limited up to the maximum diameter equal to that of the chain diameter tested.
-The rolling reduction ratio is to be recorded and is to be at least 5:1.
+The rolling reduction ratio is to be recorded and is to be at least 5:1 for TL-R3, TL-R3S, TL-R4, TL-R4S and TL-R5.
 The rolling reduction ratio used in production can be higher, but should not be lower than that qualified.

 1.5.3 The steelmaker is to submit a specification of the chemical composition of the bar material, which must be approved by TL and by the chain manufacturer.
-For grades TL-R4, TL-R4S and TL-R5 chain the steel should contain a minimum of 0.20 percent molybdenum.
+The steel maker is to confirm by analysis and testing that the specification is met.For grades TL-R4, TL-R4S and TL-R5 chain the steel shall contain a minimum of 0.20 percent molybdenum.